-Best Deck Paint Considerations
+Deck Paint Considerations

 How many square feet is your patio?
 When you get this measurement, compare it to the average square footage of coverage each paint gives you.
 Some will only cover up to 150 square feet or lower, and this is okay for smaller patios.
-However, there are options that will cover between 500 and 600 square feet, and this is nice for bigger decks.
+However, there are options that will cover between 500 and 600 square feet per gallon, and this is nice for bigger decks.
 If you don’t double-check your square footage, you could run out of paint halfway through your project and have to quit until you get more.
 Also, see if it offers one coat coverage or if you have to apply a second or third one.

-Wood that has cracks or other texture issues will take more paint to cover and create a smooth surface.
+Wood stain that has cracks or other texture issues will take more paint to cover and create a smooth surface.
 This could result in multiple coats.

-Once you apply your best deck paint, you won’t be able to walk on it for a set amount of hours.
+Once you apply your deck paints, you won’t be able to walk on it for a set amount of hours.
 This drying time will fluctuate depending on the weather and temperature.
 Some will dry in as little as two to four hours, and others can take up to a week to fully dry between coats.
 Make sure that the drying time is something you can live with before you apply it or you’ll end up with smudges and streaks.